 |Business Challenges||Financial Information||Glossary & Acronyms|

 Companies in this industry operate airports for commercial and general aviation and provide support services such as air traffic control, aircraft fueling and maintenance, baggage and cargo handling, and rental of hangar space.
-Major companies include Atlantic Aviation FBO (US), BAA Aviation (UK), Lufthansa Technik (Germany), Singapore Technologies Aerospace, and Swissport (Switzerland).
+Major companies include Aeroports de Paris (France), BAA Aviation (UK), Fraport (Germany), Macquarie Infrastructure Company (US), Singapore Technologies Aerospace, and Swissport (Switzerland).

 The global airport operations and aviation services industry generates annual revenue of about $80 billion.
 The US leads all nations in passenger airline travel.
 Based on the number of travelers, the next largest domestic airline markets include China, Japan, and Brazil.
 Growth of the international airline industry is expected to be most rapid in the Asia/Pacific region.

-The US airport operations and aviation services industry includes about 4,200 companies with combined annual revenue of about $18 billion and is expected to grow at a moderate rate in the next two years.
+The US airport operations and aviation services industry includes about 4,200 companies with combined annual revenue of about $18 billion.
 Growth in the industry is tied to demand for air transportation of passengers and cargo.